Now cleared to reopen in some capacity throughout the Seattle area, restaurants wrestle with how quickly to embrace the return

 For the first time in three months, residents in several of western Washington’s most populous counties can dine out again, but you might not be able to score a table or even find a restaurant opening in your neighborhood.

 Some diners and corner haunts are too small to open with the crowd restrictions in place, their owners said.
 As for those that have large outdoor patios and sidewalk seating?
-Good luck scoring a table.
+Good luck snagging a table.
 You’d better make a reservation or prepare to wait in line.

 On Friday, the state Health Department advanced 14 counties into phases of the Safe Start plan that allow restaurants to reopen — albeit with restrictions depending on the area.
 In King County, restaurants can offer indoor dining at 25% of capacity and outdoor dining at 50% capacity under “modified Phase 1.”
 Pierce and Snohomish counties, as well as Clark, Okanogan, Skagit and Whatcom counties can move to Phase 2 of reopening, which allows restaurants to offer indoor dining at half capacity.

-More than a dozen veteran restaurateurs said Friday that small restaurants around King County with less than 40 seats likely won’t reopen since the economic arithmetic doesn’t add up due to limited seating and the high cost of staffing.
+More than a dozen veteran restaurateurs said Friday that most small restaurants around King County with less than 40 seats likely won’t reopen since the economic arithmetic doesn’t add up due to limited seating and the high cost of staffing.
 Your best bet to shed cabin fever in Seattle is to find a large restaurant with outdoor seating.

 What might be Seattle’s biggest deck — that of Ivar’s Salmon House on northern Lake Union, with 225 seats — will reopen at 50% capacity on Monday, according to company president Bob Donegan.
 Inside seating will open as allowed at 25%, with a capacity of 90 instead of the normal 369.